twhite96/TWBlog/src/pages/bugfix-spelunking-in-code.md

     });
   }
 ```
 and use `Date.now()` to get the timestamp in ms, assign it a `startTime` variable to compare the current time to the amount of time that has passed.
-When we click the start button, it sets the `startTime` to the current timestamp We also need to return a new state as state is *not* mutable..
+When we click the start button, it sets the `startTime` to the current timestamp.
+We also need to return a new state as state is *not* mutable..

 ```js{17,5-13}
 class StopWatch extends React.Component {